zpinpin/lysine/README.md

-Nutrition Watch Web Application based on USDA data.
-JSON files with food name are in src directory for each food
+Nutrition Watch Web Application based on USDA data JSON files with food name are in src directory for each food